 It popped up in no-nonsense crime dramas and sitcoms alike, an almost singular destination for television characters.
-(After the ‘rural purge‘ of folksy TV shows, there was little room for small-town America; places like Cincinnati, Milwaukee, Chicago and of course Los Angeles filled out the schedule.)
+After the ‘rural purge‘ of folksy TV shows like Beverly Hillbillies and Green Acres (two shows which lampooned the urban snob), there was little room for small-town America; places like Cincinnati, Milwaukee, Chicago and of course Los Angeles filled out the schedule.

 But an alternate world emerges from watching a series of television intros from the 1970s, pulled from top sitcom and dramas of the period.
 New York City is essentially Midtown and Central Park (but for the few shows that ventured into the other boroughs), glamorous and utterly harmless, without edge.

 And in those few shows that did exploit the city’s dangerous side, the intros made clear — through artistically rendered graphics — that the danger was merely of the pulp variety.

 Many shows of the decade presented Manhattan as an aspirational destination, especially for women, even as thousands of people in real life fled the city.
 Television was finally focusing on the adventures of single women, but to do so, New York had to be depicted as nearly flawless.

 The iconic example of this is That Girl starring Marlo Thomas.
 In this 1970 opener, New York is nothing but glamour, shopping, Lincoln Center and Broadway.

 The lousy sitcom On Our Own, New York’s variant of Laverne & Shirley, opens with a couple of crazy gals heading to their job at an advertising agency.
 The intro actually features a bit of physical violence against one woman, played up for laughs!